sympy/scipy-2016-tutorial/source/introduction.rst

 ``./setup.py install``.
 SymPy is available in major Linux distributions, so you can install it also using package manager of your distribution (for example in Ubuntu install ``python-sympy`` and in Gentoo install ``dev-python/sympy``).
+Note that distributions often contain very outdated versions of packages, so make sure you don't install some ancient version of SymPy on your system.

 By default, SymPy doesn't have any dependencies besides Python.
-The following version of Python are supported: 2.4, 2.5, 2.6, 2.7.
-Python 3.x is not supported yet, although there is undergoing work to make SymPy compatible with it.
-Also release 0.7.0 of SymPy is the last one that supports Python 2.4.
-SymPy should also work smoothly under Jython (IronPython and PyPy have problems with running SymPy).
+The following version of Python are supported: 2.5, 2.6, 2.7.
+Version 2.4 was originally supported but was dropped in SymPy 0.7.1.
+Support for Python 3.2+ will be added in version 0.7.2 (use git version for now).
+Version 0.7.2 will also support PyPy 1.6+.
+If you use Jython, IronPython or other interpreter, you may find out SymPy not working properly (Jython) or not importing at all (IronPython).

-Certain features of SymPy may require additional dependencies.
-For example :mod:`sympy.polys` module can take advantage of gmpy library for coefficient arithmetics.
-However, if gmpy is not available, this module falls back to pure Python implementation, so ``import sympy`` will work correctly without gmpy being installed.
-Other dependencies include IPython, Matplotlib, NumPy, SciPy, Cython, Pyglet, LaTeX distribution and more.
+Certain SymPy's modules may require additional dependencies to provide more features or improve speed of computations.
+For example, :mod:`sympy.polys` and :mod:`sympy.mpmath` can take advantage of gmpy library to radically improve speed of otherwise pure Python library.
+If gmpy is not available, those modules fall back automatically to pure Python implementation of arithmetic routines.
+Other optional dependencies are IPython, Matplotlib, NumPy, SciPy, Cython, Pyglet, LaTeX distribution and more.

 SymPy in Python/IPython
 -----------------------